 Discussion boards will be open for one week.
 They will open Monday, the week that the reading is due and close Sunday at 11:59.
-Students must post their response to the prompt by Thursday 11:59 (any responses to the original prompt posted after this deadline will receive a zero).
-This is to give students a chance to respond to each other.
+Please make sure to respond as early in the week as possible to give other students a chance to respond to one another.